-TO ENSURE STAKEHOLDER INPUT IS ADEQUATELY INCORPORATED, THE EEC EXPECTS:
+TO ENSURE STAKEHOLDER INPUT IS ENCOURAGED AND ADEQUATELY INCORPORATED, THE EEC EXPECTS:

-- The Priorities indicated by the members of the EE TWG and will be appropriately reflected throughout the 2026 EE Plan, and that the Company's documentation and response to the Priorities will be presented in a transparent and comprehensive format. - The Company's proposed customer feedback activities will be sufficiently robust and capture actionable customer-driven input, and it will be appropriately reflected in the 2026 EE Plan, and that the Company's documentation of the activities and their responses to customer input will be presented in a transparent and comprehensive format.
+- The Priorities indicated by the members of the EE TWG and EWG will be appropriately reflected throughout the 2026 EE Plan, and that the Company's documentation and response to the Priorities will be presented in a transparent and comprehensive format.
+This could include, but not be limited to: - Presentations to the Council on themes of feedback received from Stakeholders and how the Company is (or is not able to) address such feedback - Including a section in the Plan narrative that documents the stakeholder feedback process, themes of feedback, and ways in which the Company did (or did not) address such feedback - The Company's proposed customer feedback activities will capture actionable customer-driven input, and it will be appropriately reflected in the 2026 EE Plan, and that the Company's documentation of the activities and their responses to customer input will be presented in a transparent and comprehensive format.